Review

 D.H.
 Lawrence Society of North America is pleased to invite nominations for the following awards in Lawrence studies:

-The Biennial Award for a book by a Newly Published Scholar in Lawrence Studies.
+• The Biennial Award for a book by a Newly Published Scholar in Lawrence Studies.
 For a book substantially, though not necessarily exclusively, devoted to Lawrence.
-Only books published from August 2018 to July 2021 will be considered.

-All nominations and self-nominations should be sent to DHLSNA President Elect Ronald Granofsky at granofsk@mcmaster.ca and must be received no later than Labor Day, 6th September 2021.
-Winners will be announced in the Spring 2022 Newsletter.
+All nominations and self-nominations should be sent to DHLSNA President Ronald Granofsky at granofsk@mcmaster.ca and must be received no later than January 1, 2024.
+Winners will be announced in the Spring 2024 DHLSNA Newsletter.

 Recent Issues